borgbackup/borg-import/README.rst

 borg-import converts backups made with other backup software into the format used by `BorgBackup <https://github.com/borgbackup/borg>`_.

+Elevator pitch: seamlessly migrate your rsnapshot, rsync-time-backup, or rsync backups into a Borg repository — preserving timestamps, handling key rotation, and consolidating archives with one command.

 See ``borg-import -h`` for more information.

 Potential advantages over doing it manually